Born 1959, Harpenden, UK

 Mark Power joined Magnum Photos as a Nominee in 2002, and became a full Member in 2007.
-Meanwhile, in his other life, he is visiting Professor of Photography at the University of Brighton, a city on England's south coast where he lives with his partner Jo, their children Chilli (b.1998) and Milligan (b.2002) and their dog Kodak.
+Meanwhile, in his other life, he is Adjunct Professor of Photography at the University of Brighton, a city on England's south coast where he lives with his partner Jo, their children Chilli (b.1998) and Milligan (b.2002) and their dog Kodak.

 Download CV here: